Whitehorse: How To Spend 24 Hours In The Yukon Capital

 A museum about all things Yukon.
 Learn about the history of the gold rush as well as all the different of species of animals that reside here.
 You can even pan for gold here!

 MacBride Museum in Whitehorse.
 Photo courtesy of Travel Yukon

-Have you been to Whitehorse and have a recommendation to share?
+Have you been to Whitehorse and have recommendations to share?
 Leave it in the comments!